-This thesis will examine a closely related series of homo-bimetallic complexes of the general formula $[{Mo(dppe)(\eta^7-C_7H_7)}2(\mu-C=CXC=C)]^+$ , (where X = bond, C6H4, and C2B10H10).
-The unique redox character, highly resolved EPR signal and unique interaction of the metal d and cyclic carbon $\pi$ -orbitals of the cycloheptatrienyl containing metal fragment, Mo(dppe)( $\eta^7$ -C7H7), have been used to explore single electron transfer in an organometallic mixed valence system.
+This thesis will examine a closely related series of homo-bimetallic complexes of the general formula $[\{Mo(dppe)(\eta^7-C_7H_7)\}2(\mu-C\equiv CXC\equiv C)]^+$, (where X=bond, C_6H_4 , and $C_2B{10}H{10}$).
+The unique redox character, highly resolved EPR signal and unique interaction of the metal d and cyclic carbon π -orbitals of the cycloheptatrienyl containing metal fragment, $Mo(dppe)(\eta^7-C_7H_7)$, have been used to explore single electron transfer in an organometallic mixed valence system.

-In order to fully rationalise the interaction of the Mo(dppe)( $\eta^7$ -C7H7) fragment with the carbon chain, Chapters two and three will examine the effect that changing the acetylide moiety to a longer polyynyl ligand has upon the electronic structure of the metal moiety.
-Chapters four, five and six will examine the electron transfer properties of homobimetallic complexes containing the Mo(dppe)( $\eta^7$ -C7H7) fragment, in order to assess the effect of the bridging moiety on electron transfer.
-Finally Chapter seven will explore the synthesis and application of the cyanoacetylide moiety in electron transfer systems, using the Mo(dppe)( $\eta^7$ -C7H7) fragment as a probe into its character.
-This systematic approach to studying electron transfer within a series of homobimetallic complexes, and a demonstration of the application of techniques and theories to enable the thorough study of electron transfer in transitional metal complexes.
+In order to fully rationalise the interaction of the Mo(dppe)(η^7 -C7H7) fragment with the carbon chain, Chapters two and three will examine the effect that changing the acetylide moiety to a longer polyynyl ligand has upon the electronic structure of the metal moiety.
+Chapters four, five and six will examine the electron transfer properties of homobimetallic complexes containing the Mo(dppe)(η^7 -C7H7) fragment, in order to assess the effect of the bridging moiety on electron transfer.
+Finally Chapter seven will explore the synthesis and application of the cyanoacetylide moiety in electron transfer systems, using the Mo(dppe)(η^7 -C7H7) fragment as a probe into its character.
+This systematic approach to studying electron transfer within a series of homo-bimetallic complexes will provide a framework for the study of these complexes, and a demonstration of the application of techniques and theories to enable the thorough study of electron transfer in transitional metal complexes.